Ready to know more about San Diego?

 Poway Farmers Market

 History with flair.
-The Poway Farmers Market offers a rustic, relaxed atmosphere, with waffle sandwiches and poultry to pet treats, crepes, Scottish dishes and the finest local wines.
+The Poway Farmers Market boasts a rustic, relaxed atmosphere where you’ll find waffle sandwiches, poultry, pet treats, crepes, Scottish dishes, and the finest local wines.
 If you’re looking to enjoy an iced cinnamon roll and take a train ride, this market has it all.

 • When: 8–11 a.m.